Excellence in Governance|Operations and Governance

 Operation of the Board of Directors

-The Board of Directors (hereinafter referred to as “the Board”) serves as the company's highest governing body.
+The Board of Directors (hereinafter referred to as ''the Board'') serves as the company's highest governing body.
 The Board carries out its relevant duties in accordance with government regulations and the company's charter, including appointing and supervising the company's management, overseeing operational performance, and preventing conflicts of interest, while exercising authority over shareholder meeting resolutions.
 Both directors and independent directors share responsibility for corporate governance and operational strategies, guided by principles that prioritize the interests of shareholders while also considering the interests of stakeholders, such as employees, customers, suppliers, government, and non-governmental organizations.
-The organizational structure beneath the Board primarily consists of four major business groups and four major centers, with various committees established to handle different functions and promote business initiatives.
-The Chairman of the Board also serves as the CEO, while the position of General Manager is held by a professional manager who is not a board member.
-This arrangement aims to enhance the operational performance of the group, increase shareholder interests, and achieve the vision of sustainable business operations.
+The organizational structure beneath the Board primarily consists of four major business groups and five major centers, with various committees established to handle different functions and promote business initiatives.
+The chairman of the Board of Directors of the Company also serves as the CEO, leading the management team to effectively implement the Board's decisions, enhance operational efficiency, and ensure the Company's sustainable operation.
+The President, on the other hand, is held by a professional manager who is not a member of the Board of Directors.
 In response to these considerations, the number of independent director positions has been increased from the statutory three to four, as outlined in the company's Corporate Governance Best Practice Guidelines, to maintain objectivity and oversight.
 The primary goals are to enhance the operational performance of the group, increase shareholder interests, and achieve sustainable business operations while avoiding and mitigating related conflicts of interest.

-In 2023, Ms. Hsiu-Fen Lai, Vice President of the company's Finance Center, assumed the role of Corporate Governance Director.
-With over 26 years of financial professional experience and qualifications meeting legal requirements, she assists the Board of Directors and individual directors in fulfilling their duties.
+Nuvoton is currently led by Ms. Hsiu-Fen Lai, Vice President of the Company's Finance Center, as the Corporate Governance Director.
+With over 27 years of financial professional experience and qualifications meeting legal requirements, she assists the Board of Directors and individual directors in fulfilling their duties.
 This includes arranging Board meeting schedules and agendas, planning director training, providing information during and outside of Board meetings, and regularly informing directors of relevant information.
 The Corporate Governance Director ensures the proper functioning of the Board of Directors and governance-related matters.

 Composition of the Diverse Board of Directors

-Based on the company's charter, the selection of directors adopts a candidate nomination system and adheres to corporate governance best practices emphasizing diversity among Board members.
-The Board of Directors configures its members based on the company's diversity policy, succession planning, and performance evaluation results.
-Director candidates are selected based on principles of diversity, sustainability, organizational impact, and ability to execute duties, assisting in operational decision-making and long-term strategic planning.
-The most recent election was held on June 2, 2022, resulting in the selection of the seventh term (until the year 2025) Board of Directors members.
-Through the participation of female and independent directors, and the recruitment of elites from different generations and professional fields, the election results of the 2022 shareholder meeting have achieved the diversity policy and sustainable operation goals of the Board of Directors.
+Based on the Articles of Incorporation, the selection of directors adopts a candidate nomination system and adheres tothe''Corporate Governance Best Practices'' emphasizing diversity among Board members.
+The Board of Directors selects the overall board members based on the company's diversity policy, succession planning, and performance evaluation results, to ensure that the elected directors are conductive to the Company's operational decision-making and medium to long-term strategic planning.
+Director candidates are selected based on principles of diversity, sustainability, organizational impact, and ability to execute duties.
+The most recent election was held on May 26, 2025, resulting in the selection of the eighth term (until the year 2028) Board of Directors members.
+Through the participation of female and independent directors, and the recruitment of elites from different generations and professional fields, the company has fulfilled the Board's diversity policy and sustainable operation goals.

 Business ManagementLeadership Decision MakingIndustry KnowledgeFinancial AccountingInformation